Kwai Chang Caine: Characteristics and skills

 Caine's training involved both armed and unarmed combat.
 He was also tutored in eastern philosophy and herbal medicine.
-Upon graduation, he attained the rank of Shaolin Master.
-Caine exited the school via a special corridor designed as a last test.
-Barring the exit was a hot iron cauldron with the figures of a dragon on one side and a tiger on the other.
-By lifting the cauldron with his forearms, the graduate branded himself with the figures.
-The newly initiated master thus bore an imprint on the inside of each of his forearms, signifying his new status.
-On several occasions, these scars identified him as a Shaolin monk to those familiar with Chinese culture.
+Upon graduation, he attained the rank of Shaolin Master and exited the temple via a special corridor designed as a last test.
+Barring the exit was a cauldron filled with hot coals, whose rim bore dragon and tiger figures on its underside, directly across from each other.
+By lifting the cauldron with his forearms and moving it aside, the graduate branded himself with the figures; the burns and the scars they left behind served to indicate his new status.
+On several occasions, Caine's scars identified him as a Shaolin monk to those familiar with Chinese culture.

 Caine is humble, intelligent, inquisitive, and usually very soft-spoken.
 His only known pastimes are playing a bamboo flute and meditation.
 Caine is fluent in both Cantonese and English.
 He is also skilled in herbalism and healing.